kendranoneman/FlapPyBirdEMG/README.md

     ```
    or download as zip and extract.

-1. In the root directory run
+2. In the root directory, run

    Create the environment from the environment.yml file:
    ```bash